dieggoesteban/divide-it/README.md

 ## What this app offers

-*   **Expense Entry**: Easily input the total expenses for each participant.
+*   **Itemized Expense Entry**: Add participants with detailed breakdowns—each participant can have multiple items with descriptions and amounts (e.g., "Dinner: $50", "Taxi: $20").
+No need to manually calculate totals beforehand.
+*   **Selective Participation**: Exclude specific participants from individual items for fair splitting.
+For example, a vegetarian doesn't pay for meat, or a non-drinker doesn't pay for alcohol.
-*   **Automatic Calculation**: Instantly computes the total group expense and the Individual Calculated Amount (ICA).
+*   **Automatic Calculation**: Instantly computes the total group expense and each participant's fair share based on which items they're included in.
-*   **Balance Visualization**: Clearly shows each participant's balance—whether they are a debtor or a creditor.
+*   **Balance Visualization**: Clearly shows each participant's balance—whether they are a debtor or a creditor—with itemized breakdowns.
 *   **Smart Settlement**: Suggests the most efficient way to settle debts, indicating exactly who needs to pay whom and how much to minimize the number of transactions.

 ## Live Demo